How to Dissolve an LLC in Indiana – LLC Cancellation 2025

 $0 + State Fees

-• Worry-free service
+• Standalone Registered Agent service

 Step 2: Close All Tax Accounts

 Every action that an official business takes is legally bound to some minimum business taxes.
-For that, various accounts, especially business entity tax account, are maintained by the state government with the help of various departments.
+For that, various accounts, especially business entity tax accounts, are maintained by the state government with the help of various departments.
 You should consider all the taxes that you have paid for your LLC’s duration and make a list of them.

 Some of the common taxes that limited liability companies have to pay are: